Hatari (band): Subsequent releases and tours (2019–present)

-On 23 May 2019, the day of their homecoming concert, Hatari released "Klefi / صامد", a single featuring Palestinian musician Bashar Murad, with a music video.
+On 23 May 2019, the day of their homecoming concert, Hatari released "Klefi / Samed", a single featuring Palestinian musician Bashar Murad, with a music video.
 The video was filmed in the desert by Jericho, Palestine, and the song features lyrics in Icelandic and Arabic.
 A further single, "Klámstrákur", was released that October.
 Hatari's first album, Neyslutrans, was released on 17 January 2020, also featuring the four prior singles.
 A remix album, Neyslutrans Remixed, was released on 19 February 2021.